aniketb21/aniketb21.github.io/_pages/projects.md

 The microscope, individually, comes in three models and will be provided to underprivileged schools to enable a better quality of education.

+Update (Dec 2020): Awarded the URA (Undergraduate Research Award) for developing the low cost microscope.

 **Noise Cancelling Headphones** [(report)]({{ site.url }}/reports/Noise_Cancelling_Headphones_Project.pdf)